Right Round

 "Right Round" is a single performed by American rapper Flo Rida featuring guest vocals from American singer Kesha.
 It was released as the lead single from his second studio album, R.O.O.T.S.
 (2009), and also serves as Kesha's debut single.
 It was released to radio on January 27, 2009, and was digitally released on February 10 by Poe Boy Entertainment and Atlantic Records.
-The song heavily interpolates the chorus of the 1980s Dead or Alive song "You Spin Me Round (Like a Record)" in its hook.
+The song heavily interpolates the chorus of the 1984 Dead or Alive song "You Spin Me Round (Like a Record)" in its hook.
 According to one of the song's writers, the chorus refers to a stripper.
 Kesha contributed guest vocals to the song, but was uncredited in the United States and Canada during its run atop the charts.

-"Right Round" received mostly negative reviews, with critics claiming it was kitschy and misogynistic.
-The song was a commercial success, reaching the top ten of the music charts in nineteen countries worldwide.
-In the United States, it became Flo Rida's second number-one single (staying at number-one for six consecutive weeks) and broke the record for first-week sales (636,000 downloads) when it was released to digital retailers; eventually, this record was broken by Adele's "Hello", which sold 1.11 million copies in its first week.
+"Right Round" was a commercial success, reaching the top ten of the music charts in nineteen countries worldwide.
+"Right Round" became Flo Rida's second number-one song on the Billboard Hot 100 (staying at number-one for six consecutive weeks), and broke the record for first-week sales (636,000 downloads) when it was released to digital retailers; eventually, this record was broken by Adele's "Hello", which sold 1.11 million copies in its first week.
+Outside of the United States, "Right Round" topped the charts in Australia, Canada, and the United Kingdom.
 The single's accompanying music video was directed by Malcolm Jones and nominated for an MTV Video Music Award.
 The song has been used in several movies, such as The Hangover, The Ugly Truth, Pilla Zamindar and Pitch Perfect, where the song is performed by the film's a cappella group The Treblemakers.
 The song is one of the best-selling singles of the digital era, with over 12 million certified downloads sold, making it Flo Rida's best selling single, and Kesha's second.